MORE RESOURCES

 SMASH works with a therapy telehealth provider to give musicians access to 12 low-cost mental health sessions.
 If you already have a mental health provider, we can help subsidize your payments.

-Mental health & wellness resources for music industry professionals and their families.
+Mental health & wellness resources for music industry professionals and their families, such as case management, access to wellness support, and educational resources.

 UVCares is a nonprofit organization that delivers mental healthcare while addressing barriers that include access, affordability, and community outreach.
 Programs Include:

-Adult and adolescent behavior health for individuals, couples, and family units
+Adult and adolescent behavioral health for individuals, couples, and family units

 Drug and Alcohol Program